Pakistan Tours & Vacations

 You will need a Letter of Invitation to assist you in applying for your visa.
 This will be issued at the time of booking and if you do not receive this, please contact us with your booking number and trip details.

-Visas are the responsibility of the individual traveler.
+Visas are the responsibility of the individual traveller.
 Entry requirements can change at any time, so it's important that you check for the latest information.
 Pakistan's only official visa website is visa.nadra.gov.pk and there are other mirror sites run by visa service companies or scammers that may not be reliable.
 Please check the Essential Trip Information section of your tour itinerary for more information.

 While gratuities aren't compulsory on this trip, they can make a big difference to locals employed in the tourism industry.
 If you are happy with the services provided, a tip is an appropriate way to say thanks.